ethyca/fides/docs/fidesops/docs/guides/oauth.md

   "client_secret" : "<new_client_secret>",
 }
 ```
-## Create Access Token
+## Create an access token
 You then create a new access token by calling [`POST /api/v1/oauth/token`](/fidesops/api#operations-OAuth-acquire_access_token_api_v1_oauth_token_post) with the new credentials.

-In the above example, your new access token only lets the client read policies and rules -- the client nor create other clients, nor write policies, nor perform other operations using Fidesops APIs.
+In the above example, your new access token only lets the client read policies and rules -- the client cannot create other clients, write policies, or perform other operations using fidesops APIs.

-### Access Token Expiration
+### Access token expiration

 By default, access tokens expire after 11520 minutes (8 days).
 To specify a different expiration time (in minutes) set the `OAUTH_ACCESS_TOKEN_EXPIRE_MINUTES` environment variable.

-If you call a Fidesops API with an expired token, the call returns `401`.
+If you call a fidesops API with an expired token, the call returns `401`.

 ### Other OAuth Calls